Notifiarr/notifiarr/examples/MANUAL.md

 `notifiarr -c /etc/notifiarr/notifiarr.conf`

-This service runs a web server that allows notifiarr.com's Media Bot to communicate with Radarr, Lidarr, Readarr and Sonarr.
+This service runs a web server that allows notifiarr.com's Media Bot to communicate with Radarr, Lidarr, Readarr, Sonarr, and Sportarr.
 This provides the ability to add new content to your libraries from within Discord.
 This client also sends system snapshot and Plex session data to Notifiarr for Discord notifications.